dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 We can dramatically increase performance by using a multi-GPU machine.
 NVIDIA and other manufactures now make machines with multiple GPUs co-located in the same physical box.
-In the following section, we will run the calculations on a **DGX2**, a machine with 16 GPUs and fast network connection.
+In the following section, we will run the calculations on a **DGX2**, a machine with 16 GPUs and fast interconnect between the GPUs.

 Below is almost the same code, running in significantly less same time but we make the following changes: